 7 Facts You Need To Know About The Ikea Trotten:

 - It’s a manual standing desk, so you must rotate a crank to raise or lower it.

 - The mechanism is smooth and steady, though you’ll have to do a lot of manual labour to move the desk significantly.
 The crank stows away neatly underneath the desk when not in use.

 - Assembly is typical Ikea fare.
 Open the box, follow instructions, get a bit frustrated, and voila – you have a new desk.
 On the emotional level, it’s just like visiting a good dentist – not painful, but always a little bit unpleasant.

-- While the desktop itself is very dense, the finish looks thin and prone to staining.
-If you do decide to buy this desk, I recommend you use coasters for coffee mugs and wipe any spills immediately.
+- While the desktop is very dense, the finish looks thin and prone to staining.
+If you decide to buy this desk, I recommend you use coasters for coffee mugs and wipe any spills immediately.